 Spindles, or balusters, are a popular stair part in both traditional and contemporary homes.
 If they are properly maintained and cared for, they can enhance the overall aesthetic and provide modern features to the staircase.

 At Jackson Woodturners, we provide a range of different spindle styles and materials that can be easily installed.
-However, it can be hard to know which colour of the spindle will best suit your staircase look.
+However, it can be hard to know which colour will best suit your overall staircase look.

-This guide will explore the most popular spindle colours available, and provide you with information on how to choose spindles that best suit your home.
+This guide will explore the most popular spindle colours available, and provide you with information on how to choose spindle colours that best suit your home.

 What are spindles?

-The purpose of a spindle is to connect the base rail and the handrail on a staircase.
-Although they provide support, they are often seen as more decorative stair parts as they are available in various styles:
+The purpose of a spindle is to connect the base rail and the handrail on a staircase and provide support, stability, and a fence to block anything (or anyone) from falling through it.
+Although they provide support, they are often seen as more decorative stair parts as they are available in various styles.

 Type of spindle